Use this page to learn more about the Rural Summer Legal Corps program, including how to apply as a host site or as a fellow.

 Information for Law Students

 Rural Summer Legal Corps students spend 8 to 10 weeks working at a LSC grantee host site on projects that improve access to justice in rural communities.
 They complete a minimum of 300 hours of service to rural populations.
-Before traveling to their host sites, students attend a three-day training course in Washington, D.C., which brings in experts on legal aid, resilience, and working in low-income communities.
-In 2021, the training will be conducted virtually due to the COVID-19 pandemic.
+In late May, before traveling to their host sites, selected fellows attend a two-day training course in Washington, D.C., which convenes experts on legal aid, resilience, and working in low-income communities.
 Travel and training expenses for the D.C. training is included.
-Each student receives a $5,000 stipend for their work.
+Each student receives a $7,000 stipend for their summer of service.

 The Rural Summer Legal Corps is open to law students who will have completed their first or second year by the start of their summer at one of almost 200 Equal Justice Works member law schools.
-The program has grown from 35 to 40 fellows per year.
+The program has grown to 50 fellows per year.
 For more information, see the “How to Apply” section below or visit the Rural Summer Legal Corps website.

 Communities are helped, law students gain experience, and host sites' capacities are enhanced

 Over 70 rural communities in the United States have been helped by diligent and dedicated Rural Summer Legal Corps fellows.
-Between 2017 and 2020, 125 fellows served over 6,000 rural community members, including 960 agricultural workers, 595 survivors of domestic violence, 1,370 seniors, 200 veterans, and more.
+Between 2017 and 2021, 190 fellows served nearly 7,000 rural community members, including 1,183 agricultural workers, 735 survivors of domestic violence, 1,600 seniors, 230 veterans, and more.
 Each fellow spent, on average, 90 hours over the summer providing direct legal services to the community.
 This can include outreach and education activities, work on client cases, client intake, and assisting with legal clinics.

 Students and grantees that participate in Rural Summer Legal Corps consistently rate the program with positive reviews.
 In addition to providing fellows a formative, potentially foundational, experience working alongside dedicated public service attorneys, significant impact is made on the neighborhoods served.
 Ranging from increasing community outreach to conducting research, all the work that fellows accomplish makes a difference.
 In interviews, several supervisors noted that their organization was able to do more work, complete projects they would not have done otherwise, and reach more clients because of their fellow.